maceip/merkle-tree-certificates/README.md

 **Forked to build out an Ethereum Name Service integration for use in TEE networks like tlsnotary.org*

 🚨 Merkle Tree Certificates (**MTC**) is a moving target <br>
-🚨 this is a fork of https://github.com/bwesterb/mtc/ to add ens support 🌐 free the web
+🚨 this is a fork of https://github.com/bwesterb/mtc/ to add ens support <br>
+🌐 free the web

 Implementation of [Merkle Tree Certificates for TLS](